Kelvinskell/ecs-app/README.md

 - Run `terraform validate` to validate the source code synatx.
 - Run `terraform plan` to view proposed infrastructure changes.
 - Run `terraform apply -auto-approve` to provision the infrastructure and deploy the application.

+The DNS name of the application load balancer attached to the load balancer is printed out as [terraform output](https://developer.hashicorp.com/terraform/language/values/outputs) once the apply is complete.

+## How To Contribute